-Stage 2 applications are submitted to us by invitation only and should be sent by email.
+Stage 2 applications are submitted to us via our online application system and by invitation only.
 Unless otherwise agreed, we require that at least 50% of the capital costs of the project are raised before submission (unless the project cost is under £50,000) and any necessary planning permission is in place.
-View guidance on what to include in a Stage 2 application.

 Stage 2 applications are sent out to expert reviewers and if questions or queries are raised, applicants are given an opportunity to respond.
 Applications are then considered by an expert Panel, who make recommendations to our Trustees.

 If we have previously awarded your organisation a grant, we are unable to accept another application until five years have elapsed since the date your last award was offered and the new application should be for a different project.
 This is because our programmes are over-subscribed and we want to support as many organisations and projects as possible.
 You should therefore ensure that the project that you apply for is your priority over the next five years.

 Universities and large charities with more than one site may be allowed to reapply more frequently but we encourage these organisations to contact us in advance.

 If you have been turned down at Stage 1, you are allowed to submit a new application for a different project at any time.
 Please ensure that your new application meets our eligibility criteria and if you are unsure, you are welcome to phone the grants team for advice.